jpike/noah_ark/documentation/README.txt

 BUGS
 ------------------------------
-The game is currently in a BETA phase, so the game is not necessarily feature-complete, and it is expected for there to be a lot of bugs.

 You can report bugs (or any other feedback) to the primary developer (Jacob Pike) via any means.
 Email (jacob@jacobpike.com) or reporting issues on the GitHub issues page (https://github.com/jpike/noah_ark/issues) are two such ways of reporting bugs/feedback.